chdsbd/kodiak/docs/docs/billing.md

 You can modify your subscription at any time.
 Any changes will be prorated.

-> Note: For GitHub organizations you must have an "Owner" role to modify a subscription.
+> For GitHub organizations you must have an "Owner" role to modify a subscription.

 1. Login to the Kodiak dashboard at https://app.kodiakhq.com
 2. Choose the account you wish to modify from the account switcher